 Empathy and a sense of humour will also help!

-As this is a salaried place we are ideally looking for someone with classroom/teaching experience, as there will be a requirement to teach (with support) from week one.
+As this is a salaried place we are ideally looking for someone with mainstream UK classroom/teaching experience, as there will be a requirement to teach (with support) from week one.

 If your application is successful you will be required to complete an enhanced Disclosure and Barring Service check (formerly known as a Criminal Records Bureau or CRB check) with barred list checks, before commencing your teacher training (not necessary prior to your interview).

-Course fees will be covered by the academy to include QTS and PGCE.
+Course fees will be covered by the academy to include QTS.

 You must be able to provide evidence of your Right to Work in the UK (eg passport) to be eligible to apply for this training place.